willyeo2/Will-s-LMSC-261-Repository/:Final_Project:/WYeo_Final_Project_Documentation.md

 2. How I Did It:

 After taking a couple Codeacademy classes on HTML, CSS and Bootstrap, I broke down and went searching for templates that were similar to what I was looking for.
-I combined elements of a few different designs, but I found a nice one called "Highway", located here <https://templatemo.com/tm-520-highway> that showed how to place a looping video on the front page.
+I combined elements of a few different designs, but I found one called "Highway", located [here] (https://templatemo.com/tm-520-highway) that had a looping video on the landing page.
+I also practiced experimenting with the CSS templates on the W3schools.com tutorial site in order to become more familiar with CSS syntax and selectors.

+Once I downloaded the template, I spent time making sure I had all the proper graphics I wanted to import into my site.
+I wanted a main landing page, a page with my music and a page with information about my engineering services, so I searched for photos and videos that I thought fit each category.
+Using video from my 491 project, a trip to Real World Studios in England and a music festival I worked at, I edited together the video in the background of the "home" page and the "music" page using Adobe Premier.

+In the index.html file I included a "video" tag in the "video-container" div of the main page.
+I set the source tag equal to the file location of the video and copied the file into the project folder of my site.

 3. The Problems I Faced: